konstin/poc-monotrail/Readme.md

 )
 ```

-_wait, you said venv-less!_ We need to install a `.pth` hook and I don't want to pollute your user-global environment, so we isolate it in a venv you can just `rm -rf`.
-You can use the resulting .venv for all of your projects while still having isolation (it would of course be a lot cooler to have `monotrail +3.8 run path/to/your/script.py` but I don't know how to dynamically load, import-hook and launch a user-specified python version.
-If you do, please tell me!)

-To run scripts, use `/path/to/.venv/bin/python -m monotrail.run_python <your script or module> <args>`.

-To install extras, use `MONOTRAIL_EXTRAS="extra1,extra2"`.
-With `MONOTRAIL_ROOT` you can change the storage location if you really need to.
-Setting `RUST_LOG=debug` will give you many more details.
+Setting `RUST_LOG=debug` will give you details to track down bugs.

 ## Background

-Python has a module called [site](https://docs.python.org/3/library/site.html) which runs automatically and if you're using a virtualenv environment, it makes the packages in there available.
-You can also use it to run arbitrary code by placing a `.pth` file in `site-packages`, so we install a `load_monotrail.pth`.
-This import our `monotrail` module, and `if os.environ.get("MONOTRAIL")`, it loads the actual machinery.
-It's a small shim that calls into rust.
-There we search for a dependencies listing (`poetry.lock` or `requirements.txt`), install all packages if not installed and return their location of all installed dependencies.
-Back in python, we build a custom [PathFinder](https://docs.python.org/3/library/importlib.html#importlib.machinery.PathFinder) with everything and add it to `sys.meta_path`.
+monotrail first parses which python version you want (3.8 by default) and if not present downloads it from [PyOxy](https://github.com/indygreg/PyOxidizer/tree/main/pyoxy).
+It doesn't run python as an executable but instead loads `libpython.so` and uses the [C API](https://docs.python.org/3/c-api/veryhigh.html).

+Next, we search for a dependencies listing (`poetry.lock` or `requirements.txt`).
+If required we run poetry to resolve the dependencies (which we bootstrap through a pre-recorded `poetry.lock` for poetry itself).
+We install all missing packages to separate directories in `.cache/monotrail` and record all locations.

+We initialize python and inject a custom [PathFinder](https://docs.python.org/3/library/importlib.html#importlib.machinery.PathFinder) with everything and add it to `sys.meta_path`.
 When python searches where `import` something from, it goes through all the `Finder`s in `sys.meta_path` until one returns a location.
-Ours returns the location of the locked packages in the global package installation location in your cache dir (`.cache` on linux).

-Interactive mode is very similar, except we only create the `PathFinder` on the first call to `monotrail.interactive()`.
+Ours knows the locations of the packages from the lockfile and python doesn't see anything else, so you can only load from the packages matching the lockfile.

+Interactive mode does pretty much the same, except we skip the python installation and there's a check that the version of an already imported package didn't change.

-## Benchmarks
+## Benchmarks (wheel installation)

 One neat thing about venv-less installation is that we install every package version only once, so no more 3 different installations of pytorch.
 This takes a lot less disk space (even though clearing the cache is an unsolved problem) but most importantly it means that if you have used all required package versions once before "installation" is instantaneous.
 It also removes the need to recreate broken venvs.

-By reimplementing wheel installation in rust, it also became a good bit faster.
+By reimplementing wheel installation in rust, it also became a good bit faster. `install-wheel-rs` has a separate python interface so you can reuse it as a fast wheel installer on its own.

 Installing a single large wheel (plotly)